egil/Orleans.EventHubIngestion/README.md

-# Fast ingestion of events from Azure Event Hub
+# Fast? ingestion of events from Azure Event Hub

 If you have a grain that should receive events from Azure Event Hub, e.g.: